Football Related Offences and Football Banning Orders

 - Effects of Football Banning Orders

-The CPS and Police are committed to taking a robust stance towards tackling football-related disorder, hooliganism and hate crime.
+The CPS and Police are committed to taking a robust stance towards tackling football-related offending, including disorder, hooliganism and hate crime.

-The National Police Chiefs' Council (NPCC) and CPS operate a Prosecution Policy for Football Related Offences, available here.
+Prosecutors dealing with football-related offending should be familiar with the joint National Police Chiefs' Council and CPS Prosecution Policy for Football Related Offences.

 Where there is evidence that the offending is racially or religiously aggravated, the specific racially/religiously aggravated offences contained in sections 29-32 of the Crime and Disorder Act 1998 should be charged.
 In cases where these specific offences do not cover the criminality, then other more general criminal offences should be charged but the prosecutor should seek a sentence uplift under section 66 of the Sentencing Act 2020 to reflect the element of racial/religious aggravation.
 Where the offences demonstrate hostility towards or are motivated by a person's sexual orientation, disability or transgender identity, this should be outlined to the court and a sentence uplift sought under the provisions of section 66 of the Sentencing Act 2020.
-See the Hate Crime prosecution guidance, found at links available here, for further details.
+See the legal guidance covering hate crime for further details.

-- Throwing of missiles onto the playing area or into the crowd - s.2
+- throwing of missiles onto the playing area or into the crowd (section 2)

-- Going onto the playing area - s.4
+- going onto the playing area (section 4)

 Maximum sentence: fine not exceeding level 3.

-- Unauthorised persons ("ticket touts") selling or otherwise disposing of a ticket to a designated football match - s.166
+- unauthorised persons ("ticket touts") selling or otherwise disposing of a ticket to a designated football match (section 166)

 Maximum sentence: fine not exceeding level 5.

-- Possession of alcohol at or upon entering a designated sporting event - s.2(1)
+- possession of alcohol at or upon entering a designated sporting event (section 2(1))

-- Being drunk at a designated sporting event - s.2(2)
+- being drunk at a designated sporting event (section 2(2))

-- Having a flare or firework etc. at any time during the period of a designated sporting event when in any area of a designated sports ground from which the event may be directly viewed, or while entering or trying to enter a designated sports ground at any time during the period of a designated sporting event at the ground – s.2A.
+- having a flare or firework etc. during the period of a designated sporting event when in a designated sports ground from which the event may be directly viewed, or while entering or trying to enter such a sports ground (section 2A)

 Maximum sentence: fines; see section 8 of the 1985 Act for details.